 Give a quick and easy mason jar gift of the best homemade ranch dressing, including a dry mix, easy pour lid and complete printable recipe tag.
 Head over to the handmade gifts page for more great ideas!

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 Here's a super quick mason jar gift idea that makes a really useful and different gift for teachers, hostesses, and for families at the holidays.
 I gave it one year to my family in our homemade gift exchange and they were a hit.

-You simply pull together mason jars - vintage, regular or even the colored special editions – pop-top lids to fit, and a seasoning mix for salad dressing.
-Finish with a recipe card that I've created for you to easily print and cut out and it's done!
+You simply pull together mason jars - vintage, regular or even the colored special editions - special pop-top lids to fit, and a seasoning mix for salad dressing.
+Finish it off with the recipe card that I've created for you to easily print, cut it out and it's done!

 And while this type of gift can be made for any type of salad dressing (like Italian seasonings with directions for a Balsamic Vinaigrette or a small bottle of apple cider for Apple Cider Vinaigrette), I decided to gift my Best Ranch Dressing & Dip because it's so popular and because I actually show it being made in a mason jar in the original recipe.